Addicted to You (Hikaru Utada song): Background and release

-"Addicted to You" was written by Utada and produced by Jimmy Jam & Terry Lewis; this is Utada's first collaboration with American producers and composers.
+"Addicted to You" is an R&B song that was written by Utada and produced by Jimmy Jam & Terry Lewis; the song was Utada's first collaboration with American producers and composers.
 The song was recorded in mid-1999 at Flyte Tyme Studios, Minneapolis, Minnesota and mixed at Flyte Tyme, Edina, Minnesota.
 Darnell Davis played the keyboard and Alex Richbourg played the drums.
 There are two versions of the track: the Up-in-Heaven mix and the Underwater mix.
 EMI did not originally select "Addicted to You" as the lead single as they feared it would not make an impact in Japan.
 The song was then re-composed in order to appeal more to the Japanese audience.
-"Addicted to You" is an R&B song.

-"Addicted to You" was released on November 10, 1999, in CD format by EMI, as the lead single for the singer's second studio album Distance (2001).
-The cover sleeve features two shots of Utada, one being a close-up of Utada's face and the second being a long shot of them, and was photographed by American artist Richard Avedon, his only collaboration with Utada up until his death in October 2004 as a result of a cerebral hemorrhage.
+"Addicted to You" was released on November 10, 1999, in CD format by EMI, as the lead single for the singer's third studio album Distance (2001).
+The cover sleeve features two shots of Utada, one being a close-up of Utada's face and the second being a long shot of them, and was photographed by American artist Richard Avedon in his only collaboration with Utada before his death in 2004.
 The CD featured the instrumental and radio edits of both versions.